athos/Pinpointer/README.md

 =>
 ```

-You can also highlight the part by adding the option `{:colorize :ansi}`:
+You can also colorize the report by adding the option `{:colorize :ansi}`:

 <img src="doc/images/colorized-pinpoint-result.png" width="630">